This post may contain affiliate links. Please read our disclosure policy.

 - Apple Cider Vinegar: To balance the sweetness of the apple cider with a jolt of sharpness and acidity.

 - Brown Sugar: A little goes a long way to help turn the cider mixture into a rich glaze.
-You can also use coconut sugar here.
+You can also use coconut sugar or maple syrup here.

 - Thyme: For earthy undertones, fresh thyme adds classic holiday flair.
 Alternatively, you can use fresh chopped rosemary.